Overview:

 - Spondylolisthesis

 Several of these medical conditions develop as a result of a trauma or an injury.
-Some may also be as a result of physical stress injuries; for example, herniated discs could occur due to weightlifting or prolonged manual labor.
-It has been estimated that approximately 90% of all sciatica conditions are caused by lumbar herniated discs with nerve root compression4.
-A herniated disc can cause nerve compression either directly or when an acidic chemical substance can leak from the herniated disc and cause inflammation or irritation near the sciatic nerve.
+Some may also be a result of injuries; for example, herniated discs can occur due to weightlifting or prolonged manual labor.
+It has been estimated that approximately 90% of all sciatica conditions are caused by lumbar herniated discs with nerve root compression.
+A herniated disc can compress nerves directly or by leaking acidic substances, leading to inflammation near the sciatic nerve.

 There are some rare instances where sciatica can occur due to tumors, blood clots, infections, the formation of scar tissue, spinal tuberculosis, or fractures in the spine.
 An estimated 1% of women also experience sciatica at some time during their pregnancies.
-This can be due to a bulging of the intervertebral disc or a herniation, which causes nerve compression5.
-In some cases, the cause of sciatica can be attributed to a post-surgical complication6.
+In some cases, the cause of sciatica can be attributed to a post-surgical complication

-Sciatica pain can be classified into different types based on the duration and affected regions7.
+Sciatica back pain (or sciatica leg pain) can be classified into different types based on the duration and affected regions.
 It can be as follows:

 - Acute sciatica — Sudden, persistent pain that lasts anywhere between 4 to 8 weeks.